What is Reading 360?

 - Public Awareness Campaign – Build and foster partnerships across the state to elevate awareness and promote broader engagement.

-We’re excited about this new treasure trove of resources to support struggling early learners, their teachers and parents, and applaud the TDOE team for the terrific work in developing and launching Reading 360.
+We’re excited about this new treasure trove of resources to support struggling early learners, their teachers and parents, and we applaud the TDOE team for the terrific work in developing and launching Reading 360.